Controlling unfolding in type theory: Abstract

 \section{Abstract}

-We present a novel mechanism for controlling the unfolding of definitions in dependent type theory.
-Traditionally, proof assistants let users specify whether each definition can or cannot be unfolded in the remainder of a development; unfolding definitions is often necessary in order to reason about them, but an excess of unfolding can result in brittle proofs and intractably large proof goals.
+We present a new way to control the unfolding of definitions in dependent type theory.
+Traditionally, proof assistants require users to fix whether each definition will or will not be unfolded in the remainder of a development; unfolding definitions is often necessary in order to reason about them, but an excess of unfolding can result in brittle proofs and intractably large proof goals.
 In our system, definitions are by default not unfolded, but users can selectively unfold them in a local manner.
-We justify our mechanism by means of elaboration to a core type theory with \emph{extension types}, a connective first introduced in the context of homotopy type theory.
-We prove a normalization theorem for our core calculus and have implemented our system in the \cooltt{} proof assistant, providing both theoretical and practical evidence for it.
+We justify our mechanism by means of elaboration to a core theory with \emph{extension types}---a connective first introduced in the context of homotopy type theory---and by establishing a normalization theorem for our core calculus.
+We have implemented controlled unfolding in the \cooltt{} proof assistant, inspiring an independent implementation in Agda.